aws-samples/awsome-distributed-training/1.architectures/5.sagemaker-hyperpod/README.md

 | nvidia_cli_installed           | Nvidia Container CLI is installed via docker life cycle scripts.
 It's unlikely this will be an issue.                       | Go to [this page](https://catalog.workshops.aws/sagemaker-hyperpod/en-US/03-megatron-lm/01-pre-process) and look for the command that runs the nvidia-container-cli installation.<br /> Create a script from those steps and either use sbatch or srun to execute across all compute nodes<br>You can also use this same script to check for unsupported operations in your training launch script |

 You can also run validation on the scripts you wish to run.
-This ensures you’re not using unsupported operations in the script
+This ensures you’re not using unsupported operations in the script.

 ```
+# Run a check on a specific sbatch script that launches training
-python3 hyperpod-precheck.py -f awsome-distributed-training/3.test_cases/1.megatron-lm/2.distributed-training.sbatch
+python3 hyperpod-precheck.py -f ../../3.test_cases/1.megatron-lm/2.distributed-training.sbatch
 ```